 LNR trains arrive and depart from Coventry’s main train station, located next to the south of junction 6 of the inner ring road.

 Which train services run direct to Coventry?

 Travelling to Coventry by train is a breeze.
 From the north, we operate two direct trains an hour from Birmingham New Street station with popular calling points at Birmingham International for Birmingham International Airport,the NEC and Resorts World.
-Our fastest train takes 25 minutes, and the cheapest advance single ticket costs a mere £2.50.

 From the south, we operate one direct train an hour from London Euston station with popular calling points at Milton Keynes Central, Northampton and Rugby.
 Our fastest train takes 1 hour 30 minutes, and the cheapest advance ticket is £7.00 one-way.

 When is the best time to travel to Coventry by train?

 It’s best to book your train tickets to Coventry several weeks in advance, to benefit from cheaper ticket prices.